Flame442/FlameCogs/README.md

 **`[p]faceset key <key>`**
 Set the API key.
+This command is only usable by the bot owner.
 This value is global.

 **`[p]faceset url <key>`**
 Set the API URL.
+This command is only usable by the bot owner.
 This value is global.

 **`[p]faceset menu [value]`**
 Set if results should be made into a menu.
-If in a menu, cropped images of each face will not display, but there will be less spam.
+If in a menu, one large image with faces marked will be sent instead of cropped images of each face.
 Defaults to `True`.
+This command is only usable by the server owner.
 This value is server specific.

 ## Gamevoice